ibm-messaging/mq-ansible/docs/MQ_UPGRADE.md

     Fix:

-    Ensure steps 3 and 4 in the [Pre-Requisites](#pre-requisites) section are completed before re-running the playbook
+    Ensure steps 3 and 4 in the [Pre-Requisites](#pre-requisites) section are completed before re-running the playbook.

 - `"The task includes an option with an undefined variable.
 The error was: list object has no element 0"` during deb/rpm package installation - the required package files for installation were not present in the Fix Pack you specified to install.